 Student attendance is required for all course activities, examinations, and clinical courses.
 An excused absence is granted by the Deans for Student Affairs in the instances of illness, death of a member of the student's immediate family, religious observance, or an authorized College related trip.
 The Deans for Student Affairs must be contacted prior to the examination to obtain an excused absence.
 Students seeking an excused absence must also inform their course or clerkship coordinator of their planned absence.
-An Absence Request form must be submitted to the Deans for Student Affairs.
+An Absence Request must be submitted to the Deans for Student Affairs using the Medical Student Excused Absence Submission Application.

 Any student who misses an exam/quiz due to illness must be seen and examined by a physician on the day he/she is absent.
 The student must give a copy of the physician’s note/excuse to the Deans for Student Affairs the next day that he/she is able to return to school.